 Stroke is a medical emergency.
 By calling 911, early treatment can be given which can prevent further damage to the brain.

 The foundation for the Hurley Stroke Program was laid back in 2007/2008.
 During this time Hurley became a Joint Commission certified Primary Stroke Center.
-Since that time, the policies, procedures and quality care have continued at Hurley and we are now going to take the steps and pursue Joint Commission Primary Stroke Center certification once again.
+Since that time, the policies, procedures and quality care have continued and in November of 2016 Hurley became a Primary Stroke Center.

 Mission: Becoming a Joint Commission Primary Stroke Center matches a core part of Hurley Medical Center’s mission of “Clinical Excellence and Service to People”.
 The mission of the Stroke Program is to provide a continuum of care for stroke patients that is timely, safe, evidence-based and patient-centered.
 This includes a commitment to the detection, prevention, diagnosis and treatment of cerebrovascular disease, aneurysm and stroke.